MichaelJCompton/Dgraph-dotnet/README.md

-# Dgraph .Net A C# library for Dgraph
+# Dgraph .Net C# library for Dgraph

 This library for Dgraph with C# is distributed under the Apache 2.0 license.

+It's developed independently to Dgraph.

 Learn more about Dgraph at